Jack McVitie

 Jack Dennis McVitie (19 April 1932 – 29 October 1967), best known as Jack the Hat, was an English criminal from London during the 1950s and 1960s.
-He is posthumously famous for triggering the imprisonment and downfall of the Kray twins.
-He had acted as an enforcer and hitman with links to The Firm, and was murdered by Reggie Kray in 1967.
+He had acted as an enforcer and hitman for the Kray twins before being murdered by Reggie Kray in 1967.

+His murder is famous for having triggered the imprisonment and downfall of the Krays.